Simhyeon/r4d/docs/macro_syntax.md

 with lenient option ```-l or --lenient``` or puge option ```-p or --purge```.

 Refer [modes](./modes.md) document for detailed error behaviours

-**Position of logs is not always accurate**

-Welp this is because, r4d doesn't construct AST and processes macros with stack.
-Thus position of characters can really vary.

-Plus, macro expanded text can have totally different length, content from original text.
-Thus tracking thoses offsets are not worth the hassel needed.

-In conclusion, character in error or warning messages can be not correct but might be an indicator, which is represented tildes ```~~```.

 ### Break point